Tactical athlete rucking with full kit, demonstrating the strength and endurance combination concurrent training is built to develop

 • General performance training

-While the concept sounds simple, concurrent training involves careful planning.
-When strength and endurance work are combined incorrectly, progress can stall.
-When combined correctly, it can produce highly capable, well-rounded athletes.
-For a deeper breakdown of how structured programs are selected and compared, see this hybrid training program buying guide.
-Many tactical organizations also compare structured programming against traditional group models, which is explored in Combat Fitness training app vs unit PT systems.
+The difference between those two outcomes is almost entirely programming.
+For a deeper breakdown of how structured concurrent programs are selected and compared, see this hybrid training program buying guide.
+Many tactical organizations also compare structured programming against traditional group models, which is explored in the Combat Fitness training app vs unit PT comparison.

 The simultaneous development of strength and endurance within the same training program.